Sahilgill24/Imagly/README.md

-# Imagly-
+# Imagly

-It is a website which a team of four includign myself had made for " Syntax error " a hackathon organised in IIT Roorkee and we had won the first prize , It is a website where you can draw anything just like a normal paint app but also draw using your finger virtually
+It is a website which a team of four including myself had made for "Syntax error" a hackathon organised in IIT Roorkee and we had won the first prize , It is a website where you can draw anything just like a normal paint app but also draw using your finger virtually using the air cursor.